-- Verify that the service provider identifier found in the <AudienceRestriction> element matches the service provider's identifier in the SP metadata. - Verify that the assertion is signed by the IdP that the original <AuthnRequest> message was sent to. - Validate the signature as defined in Section 8.
+- Verify that the service provider identifier found in the <AudienceRestriction> element matches the service provider's identifier in the SP metadata. - If assertions are signed by the IdP, the SP MUST validate the signature as defined in Section 8.

 The SP MAY support HTTP Artifact Binding as defined in the [SAML 2.0 BINDINGS] specification.